Schutzstaffel: Escapes

 After the war, many former Nazis fled to South America, especially to Argentina, where they were welcomed by Juan Perón's regime.
-In the 1950s, former Dachau inmate Lothar Hermann discovered that Buenos Aires resident Ricardo Klement was, in fact, Adolf Eichmann, who had in 1948 obtained false identification and a landing permit for Argentina through an organization directed by Bishop Alois Hudal, an Austrian cleric with Nazi sympathies, then residing in Italy.
+In the 1950s, former Dachau inmate Lothar Hermann discovered that Buenos Aires resident Ricardo Klement was, in fact, Adolf Eichmann, who had in 1948 obtained false identification and a landing permit for Argentina through an organisation directed by Bishop Alois Hudal, an Austrian cleric with Nazi sympathies, then living in Italy.
 Eichmann was captured in Buenos Aires on 11 May 1960 by Mossad, the Israeli intelligence agency.
 At his trial in Jerusalem in 1961, he was found guilty and sentenced to death by hanging.
 Eichmann was quoted as having stated, "I will jump into my grave laughing because the fact that I have the death of five million Jews [or Reich enemies, as he later claimed to have said] on my conscience gives me extraordinary satisfaction."
 Franz Stangl, the commandant of Treblinka, also escaped to South America with the assistance of Hudal's network.
 He was deported to Germany in 1967 and was sentenced to life in prison in 1970.
 He died in 1971.

 Mengele, worried that his capture would mean a death sentence, fled Germany on 17 April 1949.
-Assisted by a network of former SS members, he traveled to Genoa, where he obtained a passport under the alias "Helmut Gregor" from the International Committee of the Red Cross.
+Assisted by a network of former SS members, he travelled to Genoa, where he obtained a passport under the alias "Helmut Gregor" from the International Committee of the Red Cross.
 He sailed to Argentina in July.
 Aware that he was still a wanted man, he moved to Paraguay in 1958 and Brazil in 1960.
 In both instances he was assisted by former Luftwaffe pilot Hans-Ulrich Rudel.
 Mengele suffered a stroke while swimming and drowned in 1979.